 Read a book, or check your email while a customer stands there.

 Prop your iPad up on a stand and watch a movie on Netflix in your booth.
+For extra bonus points put on headphones to better hear your movie.

 Invite your friends to come and hang out in your booth.
 Have extra chairs for them.
 Chat with them and ignore the customers.